-If you have any specific questions about this guide on how to get your mugshot taken down from a website, you can contact us through our contact form
+If you have any specific questions about this guide, you can contact us through our contact form

 and we can attempt to answer your questions.
 However, at this time we cannot act as your attorney to get your mugshot taken down.